How a 35.000+ global corporate uses the growth hacking mindset to get to real results.

 Also working towards an MVP rather than a finished product or service and not thinking in boxes or departments, are positive changes we owe to the growth hacking mindset.”

-Do you have any tips for companies who want to start growth hacking?
+Do you have any advice for companies who want to start growth hacking?

 - Customer Experience and Customer Centricity: today customers use digital channels to find solutions to their problems.
 As an organisation, use all data and user interactions to uncover consumer issues and to find ways to solve them.